 The mobile apps have virtually become part of our life.
 Be it for setting up a task for the day or selecting a dress for the upcoming party; you can do all this through an app.
 But among all, the gaming apps are most widely used and tops the app download list by miles.

 Since the last decade, gaming apps have evolved a lot, and we can see some tremendous changes in term of graphics, sounds, and speed.
 One such example I want to quote here is of PUBG; the new sensation among the gaming community across the globe.

 The gaming apps not only offers an excellent way to keep yourself engaged, but it also helps in generating huge revenue.
-According to a report by Admob, around 62 percent of the smartphones users install a game right after purchasing their device.
-The stats clearly highlight the immense potential of the gaming apps.
+According to a report by Admob, around 62 percent of smartphone users install a game right after purchasing their device.
+The stats clearly highlight the immense potential of gaming apps.

 What Are The Different Types Of Gaming Apps?